Patient's Query

 Hi doctor,

 I am a girl of 20.
-My height is 5'48'' and weight is 165.34 pounds.
-Over the past one week, I am having high discomfort and pain in my right chest when I breathe.
-The pain radiates to the right shoulder and right arm too.
-When I sneeze or blow my nose up, the pain is severe.
+My height is 5'48'' and my weight is 165.34 pounds.
+Over the past week, I have been having high discomfort and pain in my right chest when I breathe.
+The pain radiates to the right shoulder and right arm, too.
+When I sneeze or blow my nose, the pain is severe.
 I cannot explain this as a sharp pain, but there is a high discomfort.
-I fear of taking long breaths and so I take short breaths.
+I fear taking long breaths, and so I take short breaths.
 If I do some physical activity, then this starts hurting me a lot.
-I become so tired and I wanted to take a short nap to recover.
+I became so tired and I wanted to take a short nap to recover.
 When I climb the staircase or if I talk continuously, then I keep panting for a while or feel short of breath.
 I do not feel the pain when I touch.
 I do not remember doing any heavy physical activity as a cause for this pain.
-Initially, I thought this would be a gastric problem, but my bowel movements are all as usual.
+Initially, I thought this would be a gastrointestinal problem, but my bowel movements are all as usual.
 Actually, for the past seven months, I have been having frequent throat infections, which resulted in bronchitis every time.
-I suffered with wheezing too during bronchitis.
+I suffered from wheezing too during bronchitis.
 I have had breathing problems when my wheezing was severe.
 At those times, I used to have pain in my left chest.
-We took a chest x-ray, which was normal.
+We took a chest X-ray, which was normal.
 Last bronchitis appeared 15 days ago.
-Now, I am in homeopathy treatment as too much of antibiotics made me sick.
+Now, I am in homeopathic treatment because too many antibiotics made me sick.
 I wanted to know the reason for this sudden discomfort in my chest.
 Please give me some advice on the same.

 Hi,